 Appeal to the Board of Equalization

 The Board of Equalization is a three member citizen panel, appointed by the Circuit Court each March.
 If you do not agree with the appeal decision by the Office of Real Estate Valuation, it is the Board's duty to hear evidence by the taxpayer and the assessor before deciding if the assessment is correct.
-The Board of Equalization deadline is April 2, 2022.
+The Board of Equalization deadline is listed on the Important Dates page.

 Your appeal to the Board must be in written form.
-Please view and print the Board of Equalization Appeal Form (PDF).
-You may pick one up at the Office of Real Estate Valuation, though the Board of Equalization is independent from the Office of Real Estate Valuation and establishes its own procedures and deadlines.
-You can view and print the Board of Equalization Form on the Documents & Forms page.
+You can either view and print the Board of Equalization Appeal Form on the Documents & Forms page or you can pick one up at the Office of Real Estate Valuation.
+The Board of Equalization is independent from the Office of Real Estate Valuation and establishes its own procedures and deadlines.